ywu1741/miniursi/HopperInstructions.md

 <code>$ vi ursi_pipeline.py</code>
 This will open the file within your terminal and make it available for editing.
 Next, scroll down to where it says '## import config'.
 You should see something like this:
 <code>## import config</code>
-<code>dpath = "./videos/Mouse_16/Day_2_FC"</code>
-<code>from minian.config_mouse16 import minian_path, subset, interactive, output_size, param_save_minian, param_load_videos, param_denoise, param_background_removal, subset_mc, param_estimate_shift, param_seeds_init, param_pnr_refine, param_ks_refine, param_seeds_merge, param_initialize, param_get_noise, param_first_spatial, param_first_temporal, param_first_merge, param_second_spatial, param_second_temporal</code>
+<code>from minian.config_mouse16 import minian_path,...</code>
-We need to edit the dpath variable and the config file you want to use.
-To edit these variables, hit 'i' on the keyboard to allow editing of the file.
-First, specify the path to the folder containing the videos you want to analyze.
-This should generally be in the format of './videos/...' as you are working from the miniursi folder.
-Then, you enter the config file you want in the format of <code>minian.*chosen_config_file*</code> at the beginning of the next chunk of code. **BE VERY CAREFUL TO NOT EDIT ANYTHING ELSE IN THIS FILE, OTHERWISE THE PIPELINE WILL NOT WORK.** However, if the file does get bugged in this process, you can simply pull the original from git and try again.
+We need to edit the file to call the config file you want to use.
+First, hit 'i' on the keyboard to allow editing of the file.
+Then, enter the config file you want in the format of <code>minian.*chosen_config_file*</code> at the beginning of the chunk of code. **BE VERY CAREFUL TO NOT EDIT ANYTHING ELSE IN THIS FILE, OTHERWISE THE PIPELINE WILL NOT WORK.** However, if the file does get bugged in this process, you can simply pull the original from git and try again.
 Once you are done editing, hit the <code>esc</code> key.
 Then type <code>ZZ</code> to save and exit.
+Then, change directory to the minian directory using
+<code>$ cd minian</code>
+From there, access the editor with the config file you plan to use:
+<code>$ vi *config_name*</code>
+Once in the editor, move down to the <code>dpath</code> variable and enter the path to the folder of videos you want to analyze in string format. **AGAIN, DO NOT EDIT ANYTHING ELSE.** Once you are done, exit in the same way and return to the miniursi directory using <code>$ cd ..</code>.
 Note that these are the same steps necessary to specify the path to the correct folder in the crossregistration file, the only difference is that you will enter <code>$ vi ursi_crossreg.py</code> to access that file.

 ### 8: Run an interactive session